Cardinals beat Brewers 5-4, move into first in NL Central - WHIZ News

 UP NEXT

-Dakota Henderson (5-3, 3.31 ERA) starts for the Cardinals and Jason Alexander (1-0, 2.42) pitches for the Brewers as this four-game series concludes with a Thursday afternoon matchup of right-handers.
+Dakota Hudson (5-3, 3.31 ERA) starts for the Cardinals and Jason Alexander (1-0, 2.42) pitches for the Brewers as this four-game series concludes with a Thursday afternoon matchup of right-handers.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports